-Heavy use of chemicals, vaccines & drugs has caused an overload of toxicity in pets.
-Learn about non-toxic flea prevention for beautiful skin & coat in dogs.
+Stop the heavy use of chemicals, shampoos, etc that has caused an overload of toxicity in pets.
+Learn about natural flea prevention.

 In this article, I am going to solve a BIG problem for you and your dog - skin issues!
 Time & time again, I have seen so many dogs suffering from skin issues like dryness, hot spots, acne, rashes, flea bites, dandruff or inflammation in the form of redness.
 Having rescued so many dogs myself, I can say that skin issues are on the rise and this is because of the heavy use of toxic flea and tick control along with vaccines, drugs and kibble - all are the same, just different method of delivery and different names and faces.
 That's all.